spiceai/spice-java/README.md

 ### Connection retry

-The `SpiceClient` implements connection retry mechanism (3 attempts by default).
+The `SpiceClient` implements a connection retry mechanism with 3 attempts by default.
 The number of attempts can be configured with `withMaxRetries`:

 ```java